Maryna145/System-programming-and-OS-administration_Voskoboy/README.md

 ## 📁 Lab 2 — RPM Package

 **Objective:** Package the script from Lab 1 (`count_files.sh`) into an RPM package using Fedora Docker container.
-### Environment

 - RPM package was built and tested inside a Docker container

-- RPM-based distribution was used for validation

 ### Prepare files on host